CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

 - The increased complexity of building such protocols increases implementation risk.

 #### Third-party Attestation Protocols
 While the above approaches offer better security guarantees because they remove the need for additional trust assumptions, they are complex and costly to build, operate, and scale across diverse ecosystems.
-Hence, most cross-chain protocols introduce intermediary sources of trust in the form of third-party attestors (also referred to as validators).
+Hence, most crosschain protocols introduce intermediary sources of trust in the form of third-party attestors (also referred to as validators).
 These third-party attestors attest to the validity of states in a source network and then relay them over to a destination network.
 These protocols generally require a majority of attestors to certify a state for it to be considered valid by a destination chain.

 <figure markdown>
   ![third-party attestation bridges](images/external-validator-set-bridges.png){width=650}